 An Aura Of The Mythic: Prince Live, By Simon Price

-Self-confessed Prince nutter Simon Price witnesses the first proper gig of the great man's surprise London takeover (and a second one the same night), and looks at the issues surrounding creative control and guerilla gigging.
+In the wake of the sad news of his passing, revisit the time self-confessed Prince nutter Simon Price witnessed the first proper gig of the great man's surprise London takeover (and a second one the same night)

 I was dreaming when I wrote this.
 Forgive me if it goes astray...
 There is, after all, invariably something oneiric and unreal about witnessing a Prince concert.
 For a start, the very notion that this ageless (his birth certificate says 55, but his appearance and agility laugh in the face of such banal facts) and outrageously gifted being exists on the same plane as us rather than some unreachable parallel universe, that - technically and taxonomically at least - he shares a species, genus, phylum and clade with Bruno Mars, with Piers Morgan, with Rihanna, with Danny Dyer, with you, with me, with every humdrum one of us - seems fanciful.
 He's one of the few figures in popular culture who genuinely exudes the aura of the mythic.
 A mate of mine, who once danced so hard at a Prince gig that he broke his leg, once told me that "Prince is like Spiderman or something", and I completely understand what he meant.